-SPVs are most often used as a way to make your property investment business more tax-efficient, or for landlords who wish to separate their business from their personal finances.
+SPVs are most often used to make your property investment business tax-efficient or for landlords who wish to separate their business from their personal finances.

-An SPV is a type of limited company, and so is a separate legal entity from the individual investor.
-As such, this is an excellent way of separating any financial risk in your business from your own circumstances.
+An Special Purpose Vehicle is a type of limited company, and so is a separate legal entity from the individual investor.
+This incorporation option is an excellent way of separating any financial risk in your business from your own circumstances.

 One of the main attractions to investing in property through an SPV is tax efficiency.
 The value of this is higher for higher rate taxpayers or investors with an extensive property portfolio.

-Company tax is different from personal tax, and so mortgage lenders are typically able to offer a higher mortgage value and be more flexible in calculating projected rental income for properties purchased through an SPV.
+Company tax is different from personal tax, so mortgage lenders are typically able to offer a higher mortgage value and be more flexible in calculating projected rental income for properties purchased through an SPV buy to let mortgage.

-If you are considering using an SPV to invest in property or deciding whether you will save costs in transferring your portfolio to a company, give us a call and we will be happy to walk you through the pros and cons!
+If you are considering using an SPV buy to let mortgage to invest in property or deciding whether you will save costs in transferring your portfolio to a company, give us a call, and we will be happy to walk you through the pros and cons!